The #LetsTalkLibraries phase one, public consultation has now closed. Thank you to everyone who responded.

-Libraries are at the heart of Dorset’s communities and provide highly valued services, including:
+Libraries are at the heart of Dorset’s communities, and we want them to stay that way.
+They provide highly valued services, including:

 - book lending